vemonet/concept-resolver/resources/paper.md

 ## Embeddings model

 For embedding the Babel synonyms dataset, we selected the small english version v1.5 of the Flag Embeddings model (`BAAI/bge-small-en-v1.5`) [@bge_embedding].
-We chose this embedding model because it is the small model that ranks the best on the [Massive Text Embedding Benchmark](https://huggingface.co/spaces/mteb/leaderboard) (MTEB) [@muennighoff2022mteb], and it has been well optimized to run on CPU.
+We chose this embedding model because it is the small model that ranks the best on the [Massive Text Embedding Benchmark](https://huggingface.co/spaces/mteb/leaderboard) (MTEB) [@muennighoff2022mteb], and it has been optimized to run on CPU in the [`fastembed`](https://github.com/qdrant/fastembed) library.

 ## Results